UWHustle/pmu-metrics/README.md

 ...
 ```

-**NOTE**- Make sure to pin the running process to the programmed logical core using `taskset`.
+***NOTE***- Make sure to pin the running process to the programmed logical core using `taskset`.
 If core 1 has been programmed, then

 ```
 taskset -c 1 ./a.out
 ```

 This benchmarking library works for single-threaded code.
 Multi-threaded code can lauch threads that can be scheduled on arbitrary cores which may not be programmed.
+In such cases, a more complex approach of setting the program's CPU affinity to a subset of programmed cores, as well as collecting metrics from multiple cores will be required.